Dr. Amanda Berling, Medical Director

 Jose Mojica, Director of Dining Services

 Jose Mojica has been the Director of the Dietary Department at the Neville Center since 2009.
 The “Latino American Who’s Who” Organization has recognized him three times for outstanding achievements in advancing the Latino American business community (2013, 2014, and 2015).
-He has previously served residents at Sherrill House and Gardner House, but prefers the Neville Center’s “warm and welcoming environment that treats residents to satisfying and delicious meals, 365 days of the year.”
+He has previously worked in other rehabilitation centers and prefers the Neville Center’s “warm and welcoming environment that treats residents to satisfying and delicious meals, 365 days of the year.”

 Krysten Leslie, Director of Recreational Therapies